Bryan Strang: Beyond cricket

 In 2008 he received an honorary degree in Sports Sciences from the University of Newcastle upon Tyne, making him eligible for their crunch cricket match against the University of Edinburgh in July.

-As the years have progressed he has really enjoyed his coaching and teaching.
-Since returning to Zimbabwe, he went into coaching at schools like Lilfordia School and St. George's College in Harare.
+Since returning to Zimbabwe, he went into cricket coaching at schools like Lilfordia School and St. George's College in Harare.
 He has done lots more coaching at many levels.
-He really enjoys giving back to the kids of his country in any sport and would like to see them get the best coaching so that they can be the best they can be and enjoy it along the way.

 In 2009, he expressed that he is looking for an opportunity to get involved with ZC to contribute more.
 He wants to coach which he really loves and if he is needed to play, he is more than willing as he thinks that he is enough fit and ready to do so.
 He thinks that he has still got a lot to offer as a player.

 He was involved in teaching at St. John's Prep School in the sports department.
 He coaches at Lilfordia School, where Alistair Campbell and his father are also heavily involved.
 He has also opened a business about life skills and goal setting.

 At the end of October 2009, he left his school teaching.